Shirakumo/lichat-protocol/README.md

 Clients that support this extension are required to implement the following special semantic: if a user uses a command that requires a channel name, and the user begins the channel name with a forward slash, the client should automatically prepend the current channel name to the specified channel name, if there is a channel that is considered "current".
 If no channel is explicitly current, the primary channel is considered current.

+#### 7.6 Channel Data (shirakumo-channel-info)
+Channels receive extra metadata fields that can be set set by users.
+To this end, channels must keep a table of `metadata` to track.
+The server must restrict the valid keys in that table, and may restrict the length of values associated with each key.
+The following keys must always be available, with the specified intended purposes:

+- `:news` Updates and latest news by channel administrators
+- `:topic` A description of the general discussion topic of the channel
+- `:rules` A Description of the rules that need to be followed by channel members
+- `:contact` Information on how to reach contact persons for administrative problems

+A new update called `channel-info` is introduced.
+It is a `channel-update` and holds a `keys` field that can either be `T` or a list of keys as symbols describing the info to fetch.

+A new update called `set-channel-info` is introduced.
+It is a `channel-update` and holds a `key` field that must be a symbol describing the info to set, as well as a `text` field, which must be a string describing the contents to be associated with the key.

+A new error `no-such-channel-info` is introduced.
+It is an `update-failure` and contains the additional field `key`, which must hold a symbol.

+A new error `malformed-channel-info` is introduced.
+It is an `update-failure`.

+When the server receives a `channel-info` update, it must react as follows:

+1. For each of the requested keys, the server reacts as follows:
+  1. If the key does not exist, the server replies with a `no-such-channel-info` failure with the according `key` set, and the `id` set to the `id` of the original update.
+  1. Otherwise, the server replies with a `set-channel-info` update with the same `id` as the request, `key` set to the current key being requested, and `text` being set to the key's value.

+When the server receives a `set-channel-info` update, it must react as follows:

+1. If the specified `key` is not accepted by the server, it replies with a `no-such-channel-info` error and drops the update.
+1. If the specified `text` is not of the correct format for the given `key`, it replies with a `malformed-channel-info` error and drops the update.
+1. The internal channel metadata is updated to associate the given `key` with the given `text`.
+1. The user's `set-channel-info` update is distributed to all users in the channel.

 ## See Also

 * [lichat-serverlib](https://shirakumo.github.io/lichat-serverlib) An agnostic implementation of the server-side protocol.